 6 h from Trient Hut

-The North Buttress is slightly harder than the Forbes Arête, and is a good introduction to the longer mixed routes of the range.
-This route is considered by some to be one of the best mixed routes in the Alps - 6 h from Trient Hut
+The North Buttress is slightly harder than the Forbes Arête and is a good introduction to the longer mixed routes of the massif.
+This route is considered by someone to be one of the best mixed routes in the Alps - 6 h from Trient Hut

 4) NW face